BenjaminLupu/savage-worlds-counter-trackers/README.md

 > If you're not familiar with **Savage Worlds**, it could well be your next **roleplaying game**.
 Savage Worlds is a classless game focused on a **fun, fast-paced, action-packed experience**.
 Savage Worlds lets you play in an infinite number of worlds.
 Fantasy?
 Espionage?
 Space opera?
 Superheroes?
 Savage Worlds gets you covered.
 [It's your next stop for adventure](https://peginc.com/savage-settings/savage-worlds/).

 ## How To Use _Savage Worlds Counter Tracker_
-- Launch a web browser
+- Launch a web browser.
 - Open the _Savage Worlds Counter Tracker_ link.
-- Or open locally the _index.html_ file (in the _counter-tracker folder_) in a web browser.
+  - or open locally the _index.html_ file (in the _counter-tracker folder_) in a web browser.
 - That' it.
 Happy game with your friends :smile:.
 - **Want to see how it looks?** https://benjaminlupu.net/tiny-tabletop-tools/savage-worlds/counter-tracker/
 ### Languages